 6. Sync users from Snowflake into a Salesloft cadence.

-1. Create a Snowflake connection
+1. Create a Snowflake Connection

 The Snowflake instance must be reachable from Polytomic over the network.
 See the Polytomic IP allowlist for the source addresses to allow.